Worldwide Guide to Women in Leadership

 2009 Interim President Rose Francine Rogombé, Gabon

 Secretary of State for the Advancement of Women and Human Rights during the 1980s.
-As President of the Senate from 2009 she is Deputy Head of State and became Interim President when President Bongo died. (b.
-1942-).
+As President of the Senate 2009-15 she was Deputy Head of State and became Interim President when President Bongo died.
+She lived (1942-2015).

 2009- President Dalia Grybauskaitė, Lithuania